nf-core/metaboigniter/docs/metaboigniter_guide.md

 If you want non-defualt values, to control the parameters centroiding you can edit *openms_peak_picker_ini_pos.ini* and *openms_peak_picker_ini_neg.ini* files located under *metaboigniter/conf/metaboigniter_params/openms*.
 The description of the parameters can be found on [OpenMS website](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_PeakPickerHiRes.html).

 ### Mass Trace Detection (quantification)
-MetaboIGNITER can perform quantification either using XCMS (default) or OpenMS (experimental).
+MetaboIGNITER can perform quantification either using XCMS (default) or OpenMS (experimental). ** We only support OpenMS 2.4.0 at this stage **
-This behaviour is controlled using two parameters for positive and negative ionization:
+This behavior is controlled using two parameters for positive and negative ionization:

 set whether you want to do quantification with OpenMS (openms) or XCMS (xcms) in positive ionization: